Home > The Academy > Sections

 Chair: Kevin Drury

-Vice Chair: Ed Brizendine
+Vice Chair: TBA

 Microbiology & Molecular Biology

 The mission of the Microbiology and Molecular section of the Indiana Academy of Sciences is to support the fundamental research of its members as well as to expand the knowledge and scope of the section’s researchers by encouraging feedback and discussions among one another when a particular aspect of research has not been fully examined.
-By encouraging student membership and meeting participation we hope that the section will continue its excellence in biological research.
+By encouraging student membership and meeting participation, we hope that the section will continue its excellence in biological research.

 Physics & Astronomy